Guinea-Bissau Television: History

 In 1995 the broadcasting service was renamed Rádio e Televisão da Guiné-Bissau (RTGB).
 During the 1998–99 civil war the station survived, but after the fall of Vieira in 1999, the station began to experience difficulties, mainly financial, and was largely ignored by the new political leaders.
 In 2003 the station was renamed once again, becoming Televisão da Guiné-Bissau (TGB) with the radio section split into a separate company called Radiodifusão Nacional da Guiné-Bissau (RNGB).

 In 2006, TGB, in partnership with the Guinean government, acquired the rights to broadcast 64 matches of the 2006 FIFA World Cup held in Germany.
 It was the first time in the history of the country's television that a Bissau-Guinean media company acquired the rights to broadcast a football world championship, and it was the first World Cup to feature three Portuguese-speaking national teams: Angola, Brazil and Portugal.
 TGB reportedly paid US$16,000 (€12,300) for the broadcasting rights.

 Until 2006, the station traditionally aired only four hours of programming every day, from 6 pm until 10 pm.
 On 15 November 2006, a day after its 17th anniversary, the channel moved to a twelve-hour schedule, moving the start of daily broadcast to 10 am.

+On April 12, 2011, following another coup, the director of TGB was replaced by journalist Francelino Cunha.

+In 2014, the channel launched on satellite television operator Canal+ Afrique, encrypted.
+On October 1, 2021, however, its signal became free-to-air, enabling parts of the diaspora to have direct access to the channel.
+The channel was also gearing up for its conversion from analog to digital television, as TGB was the last to do so.

+A partnership with UNICEF was signed on September 12, 2018, worth CFA 17 million.
+Alongside the transaction, a camera was donated to TGB.

+TGB was occupied by the military on December 4, 2023.
+At around 2pm, with its signal suspended, its director left the facilities.
+The channel was only broadcasting music.
+Regular broadcasts resumed the following day.

+Criticism, controversies and strikes

+Since its beginning, TGB has been plagued by censorship.
+The appearance of a new directorate in February 2017 reduced such conditions.
+In September 2017, a group of staff petitioned to the government a plan to end censorship, due to criticism of its news production.

+On March 20, 2006, TGB staff initiated a three-day strike, to reclaim fifteen months of unpaid salaries, as well as CFA 43 million relative to subsidies from the 1999 election.
+TGB could not afford the means to carry the Casamance conflict, at the time in one of its highest points, due to the lack of a reporting van.
+On August 6, 2018, TGB's staff, as well as of other media outlets, began a five-day strike period.